umutacar/DC/INSTALL.md

  ## Installing packages for MeTaL ##
 Assuming you got OPAM as described above:
-- `opam install core getopt menhir` and add  -package ppx_fields_conv to the Makefile
+- `opam install core getopt menhir re2` and add  -package ppx_fields_conv to the Makefile